 Mariah Quiroz is a partner in the Dallas office of Thompson, Coe, Cousins & Irons, LLP, where she devotes her practice to representing insurers in complex coverage matters and insurance-related litigation.
-Mariah is one of the few Texas attorneys with a focus on cyber insurance and coverage issues arising from cyber and data security risks.
-Mariah has vast experience representing international and domestic insurers in a variety of high-stakes commercial claims, including oil and gas industry claims, claims involving technology services or products, catastrophic bodily injury claims, pollution and environmental losses, residential and commercial construction defect, workplace accidents, professional liability, personal and advertising injury, and additional insured tenders and contractual indemnification.
+Mariah has vast experience representing international and domestic insurers in a variety of high-stakes commercial claims, including oil and gas industry claims, claims involving catastrophic bodily injury, pollution and environmental losses, residential and commercial construction defect, workplace accidents, professional liability, personal and advertising injury, and additional insured tenders and contractual indemnification.